afBejarano/EscapeRoomVR/README.md

 ### Description

 This is a testbed to conduct psychological training through games.
-It seeks to collect data from users while the user is having fun.
-Thanks to the immersive environment (through VR) and the use of the "Escape Room" game type, users will be motivated to follow our test.
+It seeks to collect data from users while the user is having fun, solving 3 puzzles.
+Thanks to an immersive environment (through VR) and the use of the "Escape Room" game type, users will be motivated to follow our test.

 It is important to note that it is for users 13 years and older.